Burgh Island Hotel: Transport

-The island is approximately 250 metres (270 yards) from the mainland at Bigbury-on-Sea and is approachable on foot at low tide.
-There is a tract of hard sand which is the better way.
-At high tide, the sea tractor, which is operated by the hotel, transports passengers back and forth.
+The island is approximately 250 metres (270 yards) from the mainland at Bigbury-on-Sea and is a tidal island, approachable on foot at low tide via a tract of hard sand.
+At high tide, a sea tractor transports passengers back and forth, operated by the hotel.
 The first sea tractor dated to 1929.
 By the end of World War 2 a DUKW "duck" amphibious vehicle was being used.
-A new sea tractor came in 1955.
-The current, third generation tractor dates from 1969.
+A new sea tractor came in 1955, and the current third generation tractor dates from 1969.
 The vehicle drives across the beach with its wheels underwater on the sandy bottom while its driver and passengers sit on a platform high above.
 Power from a Fordson tractor engine is relayed to the wheels via hydraulic motors.
-In 2011, it cost £2 per person.
+In 2011, the fare cost £2 per person.

 Media

 The 2001 TV adaptation of Agatha Christie's Evil Under the Sun used the island as a filming location.
 Several scenes from the BBC’s 1987 dramatisation of Christie’s story Nemesis were filmed in the hotel.
 In 1994 "Somewhere Over the Rainbow", an episode of the television series Lovejoy, was set and filmed on the island.
 The island was the location for GMTV's Inch-loss Island slimming feature in 2008, as it was for the original series in 2001.
 The climactic scene of the 1965 British film Catch Us If You Can (featuring The Dave Clark Five) takes place at the island.
 It was also used as a setting for an episode of Dixon of Dock Green in 1973.